Menu

 2- Dover Castle

-Dover Castle is a historic fortress located in the town of Dover, Kent in southeastern England.
+Dover Castle is a historic fortress located in the town of Dover & one of the best Castles to visit in England, Kent in southeastern England.
 The castle has a rich history that dates back to the 11th century and played a significant role in many of England's key historical events, including the Norman Conquest, the English Civil War, and World War II.

 The castle is best known for its impressive medieval keep, which was built by King Henry II in the 1180s.
 The keep is the largest in England and features a complex network of rooms and tunnels that were used for various purposes over the centuries.
 Visitors can take a guided tour of the keep to learn about its fascinating history and see some of the original artifacts on display.